 \section{Performance and Results}

-We have implemented our algorithm in Python, and the implementation is available at~\url{https://github.com/AndreyBychkov/QBee}.
+We have implemented our algorithm in Python, and the implementation is available at~\url{https://github.com/AndreyBychkov/QBee/tree/0.5.0}.
 We compare our algorithm with the one proposed in~\cite{CRN}.
 For the comparison, we use the set of benchmarks from~\cite{CRN} and add a couple of new ones (described in the Appendix).

 The results of the comparison are collected in Table~\ref{table:CRM_comp}.
-All computation times are given either in milliseconds or in seconds and were obtained on a laptop with following parameters: Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz, WSL Windows 10 Ubuntu 20.04, CPython 3.8.5.
-From the table we see, that the only cases when the algorithm from~\cite{CRN} runs faster is when it does not produce an optimal quadratization (while we do).
-Also, cases when algorithm from~\cite{CRN} is not able to terminate marked as "—" symbol.
+All computation times are given either in milliseconds or in seconds and were obtained on a laptop with the following parameters: Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz, WSL Windows 10 Ubuntu 20.04, CPython 3.8.5.
+From the table, we see that the only cases when the algorithm from~\cite{CRN} runs faster are when it does not produce an optimal quadratization (while we do).
+Also, cases, when the algorithm from~\cite{CRN} is not able to terminate, are marked as "—" symbol.